Python Basic Data Structures

 • remove a key: del d[key], O(1)

-It's worth mentioning that these are average case time complexity.
-A hash table's worst time complexity is actually O(N) due to hash collision and other things.
+It's worth mentioning that these are average-case time complexities.
+A hash table's worst time complexity is actually O(N) due to hash collision and others.
 For the vast majority of the cases and certainly most coding interviews, the assumption of constant time lookup/insert/delete is valid.

 Use a hash table if you want to create a mapping from A to B. Many starter interview problems can be solved with a hash table.